Electrostatics in semiconducting devices I : The Pure Electrostatics Self Consistent Approximation: The Pure Electrostatic Self-Consistent Approximation: PESCA

 To solve the PESCA problem, one needs to extend traditional Poisson equation solvers such that they allow one to dynamically update the status of the 2DEG so that some parts of it belong to the horizontal branch (depleted) while the rest belongs to the vertical branch of the ILDOS (not depleted).

-Following Ref.\cite{10.21468/SciPostPhys.7.3.031} we first discretize the Poisson equation into a finite volume discrete problem where the system is divided in to small cells $i$ of finite volume.
-Other discretization schemes such as finite differences or finite elements could be use as well.
+Following Ref.\cite{10.21468/SciPostPhys.7.3.031} we first discretize the Poisson equation into a finite volume discrete problem where the system is divided into small cells $i$ of finite volume.
+Other discretization schemes such as finite differences or finite elements could be used as well.
 One arrives at,

 where $C_{ij}$ is a discretized version of the Laplacian operator, $U_i$ the electric potential at the center of cell $i$ and $Q_i$ the number of electrons inside the cell :

 Cells that belong to the 2DEG can be sorted out in two categories.
 For those belonging to the horizontal part of the ILDOS, we know the density ($n_i =0$) and want to calculate the potential $U_i$.
 We call these cells the Neumann cells ($\cal N$).
 The cells on the vertical branch of the ILDOS are of a different type that we call Dirichlet ($\cal D$).
 In these cells we know the electric potential $U_i = 0$ and want to calculate the density $n_i$.
 Writing Eq.(\ref{eq:discret_Poisson_mu}) in a block form for the Dirichlet ($\cal D$) and Neumann ($\cal N$) blocks, it reads